Sights and landmarks of Seville

-There are numerous sights and landmarks of Seville.
+There are numerous sights and landmarks of Seville, Spain.
 The most important sights are the Alcázar, the Seville Cathedral, and the Archivo General de Indias (General Archive of the Indies), which are UNESCO World Heritage Sites.

 Landmarks

-The Cathedral of St. Mary was built from 1401–1519 after the Reconquista on the former site of the city's mosque.
+The Cathedral of St. Mary was built from 1401 to 1519 after the Reconquista on the former site of the city's mosque.
 It is among the largest of all medieval and Gothic cathedrals, in terms of both area and volume.
 The interior is the longest nave in Spain, and is lavishly decorated, with a large quantity of gold evident.
 The Cathedral reused some columns and elements from the mosque, and, most famously, the Giralda, originally a minaret, was converted into a bell tower.
 It is topped with a statue, known locally as El Giraldillo, representing Faith.
 The tower's interior was built with ramps rather than stairs, to allow the Muezzin and others to ride on horseback to the top.

 The Alcázar facing the cathedral was developed from a previous Moorish Palace.
 Construction was started in 1181 and continued for over 500 years, mainly in the Mudéjar style, but also in the Renaissance style.
 Its gardens are a blend of Moorish, Renaissance, and English traditions.

 The General Archive of the Indies, is the repository of extremely valuable archival documents illustrating the history of the Spanish Empire in the Americas and the Philippines.
 The building itself, an unusually serene and Italianate example of Spanish Renaissance architecture, was designed by Juan de Herrera.

 The Torre del Oro was built by the Almohad dynasty as a watchtower and defensive barrier on the river.
 A chain was strung through the water from the base of the tower to prevent boats from travelling into the river port.
 Since 1944, it has housed a naval museum.